kinderyj/presto-on-k8s-operator/helm-chart/Readme.md

 ## Installing the Chart

-The instructions to install the Flink operator chart:
+The instructions to install the Presto operator chart:

 Install presto operator using local repo with command: